gyuilLim/youtube-scene-search-with-text/README.md

 This repository was created to find scenes auotomatically that you want in youtube video.

-I provied automation tool to find specific scene with your text.
+I provide automation tool to find specific scene with your text.

 ## Environment(conda)